Stochastic collocation method for computing eigenspaces of parameter-dependent operators: Problem formulation

 \section{Problem formulation}

-We consider a class of self-adjoint operators that depend on a countable number of real parameters in an affine fashion.
+We consider a class of self-adjoint operators that depend affinely on a countable number of real parameters.
 This affine dependence is often of independent interest but may also result from first order approximation of more general smooth dependence.
 In particular, the commonly used model problem for a stochastic diffusion operator falls within our framework.